Content Delivery API

 Get started with the Content Delivery API.

-The Content Delivery API delivers headless capabilities built directly into Umbraco.
-It allows you to retrieve your content items in a JSON format and lets you preset them in different channels, using your preferred technology stack.
-This feature preserves the friendly editing experience of Umbraco, while also ensuring a performant delivery of content in a headless fashion.
-And with its different extension points, you can tailor this API to fit a broad range of requirements.
+The feature preserves a friendly editing experience in Umbraco while ensuring a performant delivery of content in a headless fashion.
+With the different extension points, you can tailor the API to fit a broad range of requirements.

 Getting Started